webyrd/underconstraints/README.md

 worked closely with me on both refining the idea of an underconstraint and on implementing (and attempting to optimize) underconstraints.

-[Would the cons case in evalo benefit from underconstraints?]

-[How much overhead does an underconstraint impose in practice?]

-[How should you use underconstraints with dynamic goal reordering?
-Simple: the underconstraints should be dynamically generated in that case, with only the desired unconstrained created.]

 Underconstraints for miniKanren, inspired by a conversation with Youyou Cong about the `presento` constraint (a dual to the `absento`